 The journal releases two issues a year plus additional special issues (usually in English language).
-The last volumes, issues 42 and 43, were published as double issues (respectively, vol. 1-2/2013 and vol. 1-2/2014) due to their larger collection of articles.
+Some volumes are published as double issues due to their larger collection of articles.

 Critique and Humanism Journal operates within a large international network of scholars and scientific institutions.
 The journal is a member of the European online network of cultural and academic editions Eurozine.
 It is available online at Cеntral and Eastern European Online Library.